gre-42/MGame/CONTRIBUTING.md

 ![Image](https://github.com/user-attachments/assets/8c83f440-7022-42be-96f0-1c0715e12134)

-Bridges and tunnels cannot start from from road intersections, and therefore require an additional node before the point where the bridge or tunnel begins.
+Bridges and tunnels cannot start from road intersections, and therefore require an additional node before the point where the bridge or tunnel begins.
 **The \"layer\" attribute of the new way segment that is at the crossing has to be removed**: